 - We hosted a virtual education session with a physician, nurse and patient speaker to provide education to the community.
 The community was asked to complete 2 action items: (1) participate and share our letter campaign, and (2) discuss the use of caplacizumab with their physician.
 These "ASKS" are detailed here.
 The Foundation's presentation slide deck is available here.

-- We have engaged our patients and supporters with a NEW MODE letter campaign to write their provincial health minister and MPP/MLA.
+- We have engaged our patients and supporters with a NEW MODE letter campaign to write their provincial health minister and MPP/MLA and ask for meeting to discuss adding caplacizumab to the provincial formulary.

-- Hosted an advocacy education sessions to provide an overview of important advocacy principles, context and considerations for advocacy, and engage the community in our grassroots advocacy plans.
+- Hosted a advocacy education sessions to provide an overview of important advocacy principles, context and considerations for advocacy, and engage the community in our grassroots advocacy plans.